Courses to Get PR in Australia for 2020

 International students have various reasons why they have chosen to study in Australia.
-The country, one of the top 3 favourite destinations of students seeking higher education, has helped its international graduates achieve success in their chosen career through its high academic standards and developed internship programmes.
+The country, one of the top 3 favorite destinations of students seeking higher education, has helped its international graduates achieve success in their chosen career through its high academic standards and developed internship programs.

 Graduates who decided to stay and work in Australia can look forward to job opportunities thanks to Australia’s strong and constantly improving economy.
 In order to live and work in Australia as a permanent resident (PR), aspirants can take advantage of the various pathways leading to permanent residency status.
 Three of the most common ways are via Skilled Migration, State Nomination or Employer Nomination Scheme.

 Annually, Australia’s Department of Immigration and Board Protection provides a list of occupations crucial in sustaining the need for higher skills contributing to the country’s economic stability and development.
 By the recommendations of the Department of Education and Training, updated Medium and Long-term Strategic Skills List (MLTSSL) and Short-term Skilled Occupation List (STSOL), which is reviewed by Department of Employment, are released and implemented every 1st of July.

 Students aiming to settle in Australia permanently should select the right course which has PR prospects and will continuously be in demand in the coming years.
 To provide you with examples, here are some of the sought-after courses with PR prospects:

 Computer and Information Technology (IT)